Affordable Care Act – Explained

 The Affordable Care Act (ACA), adopted in 2010, is a comprehensive reform bill that provides health insurance coverage for uninsured full-time employees.
 The Act has numerous clauses that are in line with AMA policy and it can improve the healthcare system in the United States.

-With Affordable Care Act (ACA) aka Obamacare in place certain employers are required to offer health insurance coverage to their full-time employees.
+With the Affordable Care Act (ACA) aka Obamacare in place, certain employers are required to offer health insurance coverage to their full-time employees.
 These employers should send an annual statement to all the employees eligible for this coverage.
 The statement describes the insurance available for them.
 Internal Revenue Service (IRS) Form 1095-C is used as that statement.